MatthewFisher126/ESCALATOR/README.md

 singularity run-help <container_name>.sif
 ```

-## Using the original scripts by download:
+## If to use the original scripts by download the repo:

 **Note: You will need to download this repo and edit the masterPRS_v4.sh.
 Then,**
 - **unzip the prs_pipeline_bin.tar.gz file in the [bin folder](eureka_cloud_version/bin/prs_pipeline_bin.tar.gz)**